 Its renown is based on Bordeaux’s gentlest, richest, most velvety, and hedonistic red wine – white grapes are not permitted in Pomerol, although white styles were made well into the 19th century.
 Merlot is the predominant grape variety, with Cabernet Franc playing a supporting role.
 Good Pomerols have deep color without the marked acidity and tannin that often go with it, ripe-plummy, even creamy smell, and sometimes a great concentration of all their qualities: the essence of great wine.

 Orientation & Terroir

 The terroir, on the other hand, is very special indeed.
-It is also very varied, with a good deal of sand and gravel in addition to the legendary iron-rich clay of the plateau, known as the crasse de fer.
+It is also very varied, with a good deal of sand and gravel and the legendary iron-rich clay of the plateau, known as the crasse de fer.
 Indeed, geologically it is another big gravel bank, slightly rising and falling but remarkably flat overall.
-Towards the Libourne the soil tends to be sandy while to the east and north, where it meets St-Emilion, it is often enriched with clay.
+Towards the Libourne, the soil tends to be sandy, while to the east and north, where it meets St-Emilion, it is often enriched with clay.
 There are approximately 780 hectares under vine; the region’s surface area measures four kilometers by three.
 It is bordered to the north by the Barbanne stream, a tributary of the Isle; to the east by St-Emilion, and to the south and west by the town of Libourne, with a few properties well within city limits.
-Over 120 producer make wine in Pomerol, and there are no cooperatives.
+Over 120 producers make wine in Pomerol, and there are no cooperatives.
 The average output is approximately 4 million bottles.

 Top Pomerol Chateaux: Le Bon Pasteur, La Conseillante, L’Evangile, Gazin, Lafleur-Petrus, Le Pin, Nenin, Petrus, Trotanoy, Vieux Château Certan